Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 Document Drafting Handbook for accepted variations.
 The Personal Identity Verification (PIV) card is a primary means for digitally signing a document.

-{% include alert-info.html contents="Note - most common applications that leverage digital signatures, display the common name element which is a component of the complete subject distinguished name contained in a digital signature certificate." %}
+{% include alert-info.html content="Note - most common applications that leverage digital signatures, display the common name element which is a component of the complete subject distinguished name contained in a digital signature certificate." %}

 An agency may delegate the authority to digitally sign a document to someone with